kingswisdom/SteemMessenger/README.md

 - Delete messages.
 We believe your messages belongs to you.
 So we integrated a function to delete every message between you and your recipient.

 - Secure database.
-As all messages are encrypted in your browser before they are sent to the server, providing you an E2EE (End to End Encryption).
-Meaning that only you and your recipient can read your messages.
-It would take 10,000 centuries to successfully brute force your memo key with a regular computer.
+All messages are encrypted in your browser before they are sent to the server, providing you an E2EE (End to End Encryption).
+Meaning that only you and your recipient can read your messages, as it would take 10,000 centuries to successfully brute force your memo key with a regular computer.